WebberZone/contextual-related-posts/readme.txt

 	* Selecting date order now orders the related posts by newest first
     * Fixed PHP warning in the widget
     * Stop using `current_time( 'timestamp' )`
+    * Fixes incorrect thumbnail image displayed for attachments in the related posts list

 = Earlier versions =